-Felice Gray-Kemp was appointed to serve on the Board of Regents for Higher Education by Governor Malloy in August 2017.
+Felice Gray-Kemp was appointed to serve on the Board in August 2017 and serves as a member of the Board’s Finance & Infrastructure Committee.
+Felice was appointed to serve on the Board of Regents for Higher Education by Governor Malloy in August 2017.

-Her lifelong commitment to learning is evident in her service as a teaching assistant and as an adjunct professor in several Connecticut colleges that focus on the education of adult learners.
+Her lifelong commitment to learning is evident in her service as a teaching assistant while she was a student at UConn law.
+After she graduated, Felice has served as an adjunct professor in several Connecticut colleges that focus on the education of adult learners.

 Felice first landed in the State of Connecticut when she began undergraduate studies at Yale University in New Haven.
 She is a graduate of the University of Connecticut School of Law where she served for several years as a member and officer of the Law School Alumni Association.
 While working full-time, Felice received her Masters in Taxation degree from Boston University School of Law.